alphagov/registers-tech-docs/source/documentation/quick_start_guide/find_the_base_url_for_registers.md

-### Find the base URL for registers
+### Find the base URL for a register

-Find the base URL for each register on its API inspector.
+Find the base URL for a register on its API inspector.
 For example, the API inspector for the `local-authority-eng` register is located at `https://local-authority-eng.register.gov.uk/`.

 The following are some examples of base URLs: